How DPC Can Help With Plasmapheresis

 Plasmapheresis and Direct Primary Care (DPC): Cleansing with Care, Personalized

-Plasmapheresis removes and replaces blood plasma to eliminate harmful antibodies, toxins, or excess proteins.
-Used for conditions like Guillain-Barré, myasthenia gravis, or hyperviscosity syndromes.
-Sessions last 2–4 hours, repeated over days/weeks.
+Plasmapheresis takes out and replaces blood plasma to get rid of toxins, harmful antibodies, or too many proteins.
+Used for diseases like myasthenia gravis, Guillain-Barré, or hyperviscosity syndromes.
+Sessions last between 2 and 4 hours and happen every day or every week.

 • Uses: Treat autoimmune diseases, TTP, or poisoning.